-I have a startup company.
+Dear SaaStr: I have a SaaS startup.
 I feel my marketing team does not make enough efforts.
 Should I fire the team?

 First, start measuring things.
 Don’t let marketing be a soft science.
-Measure, if nothing else, (x) leads generated plus (y) ROI on all marketing spend.
+Measure, if nothing else, (x) leads / pipeline / opportunities generated plus (y) ROI on all marketing spend.

 Now you have a baseline.

-Second, set goals here.
-If you want to grow revenue 150% in the next twelve months, then say make marketing hit 200% lead growth.
+Second, set clear, agreed-upon goals here.
+If you want to grow revenue 150% in the next twelve months, then, say, make marketing hit 200% opportunity growth.
 And break this up into monthly targets for MQLs, or just Plain Old Leads, or Opportunities, or whatever metric you pick.

-So I’m guessing you’ve gone neither of these well.
+So I’m guessing you’ve done neither of these well since you’re not happy with the team.
 Part of the reason may be the marketing team lacks sufficient ownership / management experience.
-One big problem with junior marketing hires — unlike junior sales hires — is they’re rarely been given a number to own.
+One big problem with junior marketing hires — unlike junior sales hires — is they’ve rarely been given a number to own.
 Marketing thus doesn’t breed ownership and leadership as well as sales.

 Now that you have the team aligned around quantifiable revenue goals … you’re ready to hire a boss for the team to blow out those goals.
 If your team is horrible, yes get rid of them.
-But in marketing, sometimes for a short term, something is better than nothing.
+But in marketing, often for the short term, something is better than nothing, especially if the absolute cost is relatively low and you are still seeing some results at least.
 Focus instead on hiring a boss for them.

 Then, she’ll figure out who to keep.
 And who to let go.